Install and Configure App Tester

 - You have no SDK Tester on the device.
 SDK Tester is not compatible with App Tester or with the Vega IAP SDK.

-- Add this information to the manifest.toml file.
+- You have added the following information to the manifest.toml file.

 [wants]